fabric8io-images/run-java-sh/fish-pepper/run-java-sh/readme.md

 This startup script also checks for a command `run-java-options`.
 If existent it will be called and the output is added to the environment variable `$JAVA_OPTIONS`.

-The startup script also exposes some environment variables describing container limits which can be used by applications:

-* **CONTAINER_CORE_LIMIT** a calculated core limit as described in https://www.kernel.org/doc/Documentation/scheduler/sched-bwc.txt
-* **CONTAINER_MAX_MEMORY** memory limit given to the container

 Any arguments given to the script are given through directly as argument to the Java application.

 Example: